Sign up for the 2 Sigma Newsletter

 You can reach people globally for no extra expenditure of time, effort, or money.

 Of course, you can target some of your digital marketing efforts to a local market if you choose to, but you aren’t limited by any kind of physical barriers in who you can reach.
+For instance, if you’re focusing on a specific local market, local citation services can enhance your authority in that locality.

 You also aren’t constrained by time barriers.
 If someone isn’t tuned in when a radio or television ad airs, you don’t reach them.
 But with many digital efforts, you can reach people when they’re ready.